mchmarny/dapr-demos/autoscaling-on-queue/README.md

 ## Disclaimer

 This is my personal project and it does not represent my employer.
-I take no responsibility for issues caused by this code.
-I do my best to ensure that everything works, but if something goes wrong, my apologies is all you will get.
+While I do my best to ensure that everything works, I take no responsibility for issues caused by this code.

 ## License